nottherealalanturing/Pokeyverse/README.md

 # Pokeyverse

-A website that displays different pokemons.
+A website bundled with webpack that renders pokemons from the pokeapi and stores comments as well through the Involvement api.

 ## Built With 🔨